LIVER CANCER

 When doctors treat liver cancer, they have a few different tools they can use, and the choice depends on how far the cancer has spread and how healthy the liver is.

-- Surgical Resection: This involves the physical removal of the tumorous liver tissue.
-The procedure's success depends on the tumor's size, location, and the overall health of the remaining liver.
+- Surgical Resection: Here, the tumor-affected parts of the liver are removed.
+The success of this method is related to the tumor size and the health condition of the remaining portion of the liver.

-- TARE uses radioactive microspheres that are delivered through the hepatic artery, emitting radiation to destroy the tumor.
+- It utilizes radioactive microspheres that are injected through the hepatic artery, which then emit radiation to kill the tumor.

-- Targeted Therapy: Drugs like sorafenib and lenvatinib inhibit specific molecular pathways involved in tumor growth and angiogenesis (the formation of new blood vessels that feed the tumor).
+- Targeted Therapy: These agents, like sorafenib and lenvatinib, block specific molecular signals that can fuel cancer cell growth and the development of new blood vessels that may supply the tumor.

-- Immunotherapy: Drugs like atezolizumab and nivolumab enhance the body's immune response against cancer cells by targeting immune checkpoints.
+- Immunotherapy: Immunotherapies like atezolizumab and nivolumab boost the immune system’s ability to combat cancer cells.

-- Stereotactic Body Radiation Therapy (SBRT): This delivers high doses of radiation to the tumor with extreme precision, minimizing damage to surrounding healthy tissue.
+- Stereotactic Body Radiation Therapy (SBRT): This modality allows for high levels of radiation to be precisely focused at the tumor site, minimizing damage to healthy tissue.

 Stages: